-The market for online sales of durable goods such as clothing and home interiors products is highly competitive with competitors comprising both local and international players from both e-commerce and other retail.
-Increased competition may result in a reduction in the Group's market share and a drop in profit margins.
-The Group comprises a mixture of internal and external brands, which offers a competitive advantage, and the Group is constantly focusing on strengthening and improving customer satisfaction.
+The market for the sale of rare goods such as clothing and home furnishing products online is highly competitive with both local and international players with their origins in both e-commerce and other retail.
+Any major player can establish itself, which can lead to major changes in market conditions.
+Increased competition may mean that the Group's market share decreases and that the Group's profit margins fall.
+During the pandemic, there is a strong increase for e-commerce, which has been positive for the Group, but now that restrictions have been lifted, there may be a risk that retail sales will take a larger share of the market.
+The Group has a mix of internal and external brands, which is an advantage from a competition point of view, and the Group constantly focuses on strengthened and improved customer satisfaction.